Michel-Bollinger/python-projects/README.md

 # python-projects
-My mini-projects for Python course
+My mini-projects on the course of Python